 Generally, the Peninsular rivers are called consequent rivers because here the topography is formed first and channels are formed next.
 These are old or

 mature rivers having meandering course.
-The inflows in these rivers is less and Damming is relatively easier on these rivers.
+The inflows in these rivers is less and Damming is relatively easier on South Indian rivers.

 Major Rivers of Peninsular India

-- Godavari river originates in Trimbak near Nasik.
+- Godavari river originates from Trimbak near Nasik.
 It is also called Vridha Ganga or Dakshin Ganga of India or Ganga of South India.

-It is the biggest of the South Indian

-rivers and is the second largest river in India next only to river Ganga,
+It is the biggest and longest river in South India and is the second largest river in India next only to river Ganga.

-having a total length of 1465 km.
+The total length of Godavari river is 1465 km.

-- The catchment area of Godavari is highest in Maharashtra having a share of 48.6%.
+- The catchment area of Godavari river is highest in Maharashtra having a share of 48.6%.
 The other states it covers are Telangana (18.8%), Madhya Pradesh (10.0%),

 Chhattisgarh (10.9%), Odisha (5.7%), Andhra Pradesh (4.5%) and Karnataka (1.4%).